-(A) means (other than in respect of Notes for which the Reference Rate is specified as

-Compounded Daily SOFR or SOFR Average in the applicable Final Terms) a day which is both:

-- (1) a day on which commercial banks and foreign exchange markets settle payments and are open for general business (including dealing in foreign exchange and foreign currency deposits) in London and each Additional Business Centre specified in the applicable Final Terms; and - either (1) in relation to any sum payable in a Specified Currency other than euro, a day on which commercial banks and foreign exchange markets settle payments and are open for general business (including dealing in foreign exchange and foreign currency deposits) in the principal financial centre of the country of the relevant Specified Currency (which, if the Specified Currency is Australian dollars or New Zealand dollars, shall be Sydney or Auckland, respectively) or (2) in relation to any sum payable in euro, a day on which the real time gross settlement system operated by the Eurosystem (known as T2) (or any successor system, "T2") is open; - (B) means (in respect of Notes for which the Reference Rate is specified as Compounded Daily SOFR or SOFR Average in the applicable Final Terms) any weekday that is a U.S. Government Securities Business Day and is not a legal holiday in New York and each (if any) Additional Business Centre(s) and is not a date on which banking institutions in those cities are authorized or required by law or regulation to be closed.

-(ii) Rate of Interest
+- (A) means (other than in respect of Notes for which the Reference Rate is specified as Compounded Daily SOFR or SOFR Average in the applicable Final Terms) a day which is both: - (1) a day on which commercial banks and foreign exchange markets settle payments and are open for general business (including dealing in foreign exchange and foreign currency deposits) in London and each Additional Business Centre specified in the applicable Final Terms; and - (2) either (1) in relation to any sum payable in a Specified Currency other than euro, a day on which commercial banks and foreign exchange markets settle payments and are open for general business (including dealing in foreign exchange and foreign currency deposits) in the principal financial centre of the country of the relevant Specified Currency (which, if the Specified Currency is Australian dollars or New Zealand dollars, shall be Sydney or Auckland, respectively) or (2) in relation to any sum payable in euro, a day on which the Trans-European Automated Real-Time Gross Settlement Express Transfer (TARGET2) System ("TARGET2 System") is open; - (B) means (in respect of Notes for which the Reference Rate is specified as Compounded Daily SOFR or SOFR Average in the applicable Final Terms) any weekday that is a U.S. Government Securities Business Day and is not a legal holiday in New York and each (if any) Additional Business Centre(s) and is not a date on which banking institutions in those cities are authorized or required by law or regulation to be closed. - (ii) Rate of Interest